12.15 Ongoing Training

 3. Other child-specific activity that does not meet the ongoing training requirement;

-4. Completes a corrective action plan if the foster or adoptive home fails to meet the ongoing training requirements for the home’s approval type (please refer to SOP 12.17 Foster and Adoptive Home Reviews); and
+4. Completes a corrective action plan if the foster or adoptive home fails to meet the ongoing training requirements for the home’s approval type (please refer to SOP 12.17 Foster and Adoptive Home Reviews).

 The FSOS: